 In some circumstances, upon deliberation of the offenders past criminal history, personal situation and the nature of the offence, the Court may even decide to deal with matter by the means of a section 10 dismissal, in which no convicted will be recorded.
 If this is the case, the Court may decide to impose no penalties at all, or may impose bond conditions that must be followed, otherwise the dismissal could be revoked.

-For the most accurate advice, please contact our Sydney or Parramatta based criminal defence lawyers to schedule a FREE first confidential consultation.
+For the most accurate advice, please contact our Sydney or Parramatta based criminal defence lawyers to schedule a confidential consultation.

 Should you decide to plead not guilty to the charges of stealing a motor vehicle or vessel, the prosecution team will need to establish and prove that you did commit the crime as per section 154F of the Crimes Act 1900 (NSW).
 If they are successful, you could be found guilty and a penalty will be enforced by the Court.